artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 2. [Worse] Unsafe Deploys

-	If staging in unsafe and this dangerous state is not discovered before a production deploy (for example, the unsafe code might be from another team, as described above), then end-users might interact with a service that just isn't working.
+	If staging is unsafe and this dangerous state is not discovered before a production deploy (for example, the unsafe code might be from another team, as described above), then end-users might interact with a service that just isn't working.
 No good.